Fraunhofer Institute for Silicate Research ISC

 © Katrin Heyer for Fraunhofer ISC

-In addition to contract research and development, the ISC also offers production-accompanying analytics and characterization, process optimization, equipment construction, and the upscaling of manufacturing and processing methods to pilot scale.
+In addition to contract research and development, the ISC also offers production-related analysis and characterisation, process optimisation, equipment construction and the upscaling of manufacturing and processing methods to pilot scale.

 News from Fraunhofer ISC